 - liaise with workers from other agencies when requested to do so by senior colleagues.

-- support others to comply with, and the service to meet with, the relevant legislation and National Care Standards.
+- work in accordance with the service, meeting the relevant legislation and National Care Standards.

 - maintain confidentiality with shared information.